8base/old-documentation/8base-console/custom-functions/webhooks.md

 # Webhooks

-Webhooks allow you to expose *Custom Functions* as regular RESTful endpoints.
+A *webhook* allows you to call *Custom Functions* as regular RESTful endpoints.
 They can be very useful if you integrate with a 3rd party service that posts data back to your app using a specified URL.
 For example, enabling a payment processing service such as Stripe or Coinbase Commerce to notify your app of a successful payment by calling *X* URL.

 ### 8base.yml Declaration
 Webhooks have an optional parameter `path` that allows you to manually specify the final URL fragment.
 By default, it gets defined as the function name.

 ```yaml

 functions:
   #
   # Using a default path, the deployed endpoint would